VinceFilary/gridsome-forestry-starter/journal/gridsome-forestry-cms.md

 Forestry also comes with instant previews, for you to preview your content before publishing.

 When you save content in **Forestry**, it's commited back to your Git repository.
-If you link your repository to a service like **Netlify** or **Next**, on every push, your site will be deployed over to a CDN network.
+If you link your repository to a service like **Netlify** or **ZEIT**, on every push, your site will be deployed over to a CDN network.

 Enjoy the best development and user experience! 🚀